Help keep San Francisco’s rain gardens clean and your neighborhood beautiful!

-The SFPUC is getting ready to launch the new Rain Guardians program!
-Similar to our popular Adopt-A-Drain program, the Rain Guardians program will enable San Francisco residents to become “guardians” of our new rain gardens.
+The SFPUC has launched the Rain Guardians program!
+Similar to our popular Adopt-A-Drain program, the Rain Guardians program enables San Francisco residents to become “guardians” of our new rain gardens.
+Visit rainguardians.org to join now!

 What will Rain Guardians do?